aless10/EsportsApp/README.md

 * connecting the publisher service: I thought this should be an easy task, but I did not figure it out how to let this work;

 This has blocked me a lot since I spent most of the time doing this.
-So I basically failed in creating the first block of the whole system.
-Then I tried to set up the api but I did not find the time to test them.
+Then I think that it was just a problem of calling the rabbitmq host in the correct way.

 ## How to run